Ogamodey/alx-higher_level_programming/README.md

-This directory contains all works or solution for 0x00 python series
+This Repo contains all solution for Python series in ALX